jaystack/bootcamp/bootcamp.md

 #### The `PureComponent`

-We know functional components, `React.Component` and now we meet `React.PureComponent`. `PureComponent` is almost the same like the regulas `Component` baseclass, except that `PureComponent` has a builtin shallow check for the changing `props` and `state`.
+We know functional components, `React.Component` and now we meet `React.PureComponent`. `PureComponent` is almost the same like the regulas `Component` baseclass, except that `PureComponent` has a builtin shallow compare for the changing `props` and `state`.
 It's really useful and advisable to use, so **check this [documentation](https://reactjs.org/docs/react-api.html#reactpurecomponent) to understand it**.

 ### How Redux works